 It is mandatory that drivers of cars on Scottish public roads hold valid insurance.
 It is a criminal offence to drive without car insurance but every year in the UK it is estimated there are over 1 million uninsured vehicles on the roads.
-Over 500,000 uninsured cars have been seized in the last four years and in July 2016 the UK's 1.5 millionth uninsured vehicle was seized.
+Uninsured drivers cause a disproportionality high level of fatalities with over 130 people killed by an uninsured or hit and run driver every year.

 What happens when a person is involved in a road traffic accident where the driver at fault is uninsured?